politechlab/replication_nav/README.md

 #### Data Description

 In the paper each observation is a student.
 Here, to preserve anonymity, the level of observation is a high-school year.
 In this file each row is an observation at a given school in a given year.
 The value stored in the undermatched column is the proportion of high-achieving students at this school who have undermatched in this year.
+The value in the column named `treatment` is True if we estimate that students had access to the Scattergram tool, and False otherwise.

 If you have any questions please contact Sabina Tomkins at stomkins@umich.edu.